-46. The vanishing quantities which are the subject of infinitesimal calculus envisaged under this new point of view, are in truth entities of thought; but that does not prevent their having mathematical properties, nor their comparison as well as the comparison of the imaginary quantities that no longer exist; for it is also true to say, for example, that calculation of imaginaries, although they be algebraic forms, and hieroglyphs of absurd quantities; we cannot give exclusion to vanishing quantities which are at least limits of effective quantities, and touch so to speak, existence.
+46. The vanishing quantities which are the subject of infinitesimal calculus envisaged under this new point of view, are in truth entities of thought; but that does not prevent their having mathematical properties, nor their comparison as well as the comparison of the imaginary quantities that are no longer exist; for it is also true to say, for example, that 60 = 20 + 40 as $\sqrt{-a} = \sqrt{-b} \times \sqrt{(a/b)}$.
+So no one revokes the exactitude of the results by the calculation of imaginaries, although they be algebraic forms, and hieroglyphs of absurd quantities; we cannot give exclusion to vanishing quantities which are at least limits of effective quantities, and touch so to speak, existence.
 What matters in effect is whether these quantities are or are not chimerical beings, if their relations are not (chimerical); and that these relations are the only thing which interests us?
-We are entirely in control, in submitting to calculation the quantities which we have named infinitesimal, to regard these quantities as effective quantities, or as absolutely null; and the difference which is found between these two methods of envisaging the question, consists in that by regarding these quantities as null, the propositions, equations and whatever results, are always exact and rigorous, but by relating quantities which are entities of thought, and expressing relations which exist between quantities which do not exist themselves: instead of regarding the infinitely small quantities as something effective, the propositions, equations and whatever results properly have for subject veritable quantities; but these propositions, equations and results are false, or rather they are imperfect, and become exact at the end only by compensation of their errors, a compensation, which, however, follows necessarily and infallibly from the operations of the calculation.
+We are entirely in control, in submitting to calculation the quantities which we have named infinitesimal, to regard these quantities as effective quantities, or as absolutely null; and the difference which is found between these two methods of envisaging the question, consists in that in regarding these quantities as null, the propositions, equations and whatever results, are always exact and rigorous, but in relating quantities which are entities of thought, and expressing relations which exist between quantities which do not exist themselves: instead of regarding the infinitely small quantities as something effective, the propositions, equations and whatever results properly have for subject veritable quantities; but these propositions, equations and results are false, or rather they are imperfect, and become exact at the end only by compensation of their errors, a compensation, which, however follows necessarily and infallibly from the operations of the calculation.
+The metaphysics, which was just exposed, easily furnishes responses to all the 47.